iotaledger/iota-wiki/docs/learn/chrysalis/core-concepts/switch-to-UTXO.md

 :::tip Learn More

-You can learn more about the [switch to UTXO](https://wiki.iota.org/tips/tips/TIP-0007) in the [TIPS section](../tips.md).
+You can learn more about the [switch to UTXO](https://wiki.iota.org/tips/tips/TIP-0007) and [Ed25519](https://wiki.iota.org/tips/tips/TIP-0017/) in the [TIPS section](../tips.md).

 :::